CNugteren/CLBlast/README.md

 The performance tests come in the form of client executables named `clblast_client_xxxxx`, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
 These clients take a bunch of configuration options and directly run CLBlast in a head-to-head performance test against optionally clBLAS and/or a CPU BLAS library.
 You can use the command-line options `-clblas 1` or `-cblas 1` to select a library to test against.

-The folder `doc/performance` contains some PDF files with performance results on tested devices.
-Performance is compared in this case against a tuned version of the clBLAS library.
-These graphs can be generated automatically on your own device.
+On [the CLBlast website](https://cnugteren.github.io/clblast) you will find performance results for various devices.
+Performance is compared in this case against a tuned version of the clBLAS library and optionally also against cuBLAS.
+Such graphs can be generated automatically on your own device as well.
 First, compile CLBlast with the clients enabled.
 Then, make sure your installation of the reference clBLAS is performance-tuned by running the `tune` executable (shipped with clBLAS).
 Finally, run the Python/Matplotlib graph-script found in `scripts/benchmark/benchmark.py`.
 For example, to generate the SGEMM PDF on device 1 of platform 0 from the `build` subdirectory:

     python ../scripts/benchmark/benchmark.py --platform 0 --device 1 --benchmark gemm